kgrid/specs/docs/packaging.md

 A deployment descriptor  (DD) refers to a configuration file for an artifact that is deployed to some container/engine.

 In the Knowledge Grid, a deployment descriptor:
-- _should_ identify a suitable runtime for the payload(s) associated with a particular endpoint.
+- <conform>should</conform> identify a suitable runtime for the payload(s) associated with a particular endpoint.
-- _may_ also provide information to a runtime adapter about the deployment (a list of data files).
-These properties may be runtime specific.
+- <conform>may</conform> also provide information to a runtime adapter about the deployment (a list of data files).
+These properties <conform>may</conform> be runtime specific.
-- _may_ point to other artifacts used by the runtime for deployment (e.g. a Docker file)
+- <conform>may</conform> point to other artifacts used by the runtime for deployment (e.g. a Docker file)
-- _must_ be a json or yaml file with an `"runtime"` key and an `"endpoints array of
+- <conform>must</conform> be a json or yaml file with an `"runtime"` key and an `"endpoints array of

 > DeploymentInstruction = def., an InformationArtifact that describes how to deploy a KnowledgeObject in the Knowledge Grid platform

 #### Metadata

 Metadata describing the structure and elements of the KO is contained in JSON or YAML files named according to the following scheme....
-At a minimum administrative metadata should include... and structural metadata should follow the KOIO, and must be in a file named `metadata.json`.
+At a minimum administrative metadata <conform>should</conform> include... and structural metadata <conform>should</conform> follow the KOIO, and <conform>must</conform> be in a file named `metadata.json`.
 See [Conceptual KO]().

 #### Implementation Version and API version